MerrinKVarghese/qa-cypress-assignment/README.md

 # QA Automation Assignment (Cypress)

-This repository contains UI and API automation tests implemented using **Cypress**.
+This repository contains **UI and API automated tests** implemented using **Cypress**, as part of the QA automation coding exercise.

+The project covers:
+- UI automation for the Demoblaze e-commerce website
+- API automation for the Simple Books API
+- CI integration using GitHub Actions

 ## Scope